fiskaltrust/rollout-doc/overview/services.md

 ## Middleware

-The Middleware is a **multi-platform** software solution which complements your POS system and provides the core service of **signing POS receipts** using the relevant and required national signing mechanisms.
+The Middleware is a **multi-platform** software solution which complements your POS-System and provides the core service of **signing POS receipts** using the relevant and required national signing mechanisms.
 It also **keeps track of receipts in a secure and auditable fashion** and makes sure its relevant portal information is kept up-to-date.

 The Middleware is one of the centrepieces of the *fiskaltrust* stack and is available for all supported countries and provides a **single, standardised, and unified** communication interface, which greatly simplifies rollouts in new markets.

-It features a **REST interface** for communication with your POS systems and is available for **on-premise** deployment on platforms supporting **.NET** and **Android**, as well as an **off-premise** SaaS solution.
+It features a **REST interface** for communication with your POS-Systems and is available for **on-premise** deployment on platforms supporting **.NET** and **Android**, as well as an **off-premise** SaaS solution.
 For the latter, please see [Hosted Middleware](#hosted-middleware) for further details.